davidgsd/AllScan/README.md

 If you did a new install AllScan will prompt you to create an admin account.
 Be sure to do this right away.
 You can then configure the permission settings for AllScan.
 These default to Read-Only for public (not logged-in) users.
 This setting can be changed on the "Cfgs" page.

-If you did an update, **force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load the updated JavaScript and CSS files.
+If you did an update, **force a browser reload by pressing CTRL-[F5] or clearing your browser cache, or in mobile browsers do a long-press of the reload button**, so your browser will load any updated JavaScript and CSS files.

 NOTES for HamVOIP only:
 1. You may need to uncomment/add the following lines in /etc/php/php.ini (make sure they do not have a ';' in front)<br>